|Lunar Duo Explorer||Haven Tarp||Gatewood Cape||Lunar Solo|

 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

-By popular demand, the Skyscape Trekker is now available with a higher bathtub floor along the sides and now the crossbar is incorporated into the shelter -- so it will no longer get lost.
+By popular demand, the Skyscape Trekker now has a higher bathtub floor along the sides and now the crossbar is incorporated into the shelter -- so it will no longer get lost.

 The Skyscape employs Hybrid Double Wall construction.
 Over 80% of the canopy is separated from you by a mesh wall, keeping that wet canopy at bay.
 The Hybrid Double Wall construction allows the vestibules to roll back.
 On warm summer nights, convert the Skyscape into a net tent; pesky bugs stay outside while you enjoy the view and breeze from inside.